 To Our Valued Customers,

-As we work through the 2023 budget planning season, and with inflation on all our minds, we recognize that you may have questions about how Parker Water & Sanitation District (PWSD) determines its rates and fees.
-Below are some basic principles and information that offer background into how PWSD makes these decisions.
+As we finalize the 2024 budget, and with inflation on all our minds, we recognize that you may have questions about the impact of the 2024 rates and fees and about how Parker Water & Sanitation District (PWSD) determines them.
+With that in mind, below are the details for the 2024 budget along with some basic principles and information that offer background into how PWSD makes these decisions.

-When making a recommendation to the PWSD Board of Directors, staff keeps the following principles in mind:
+When making a recommendation to the PWSD Board of Directors for these adjustments, staff keeps the following principles in mind:

 - First and foremost is the need to focus on maintaining a long-term and sustainable water supply.